-In a spirit of fairness (and also because it is legally required), I am posting this Disclosure Statement.
+In a spirit of fairness (and also because it is legally required by the FTC), I am posting this Disclosure Statement.
 It is intended to alert readers to funding or gifts that might influence my writing.
 It will be updated as appropriate.
 It is intended to be incorporated by reference in future blogs.

 The vendors for Network Field Day 5 (#NFD5) paid for my travel expenses and perhaps small items.
 The vendors in question are: Cisco, Brocade, Juniper, Plexxi, Ruckus, and SolarWinds.
 I’d like to think that my blogs aren’t influenced by that.
 Yes, the time spent in presentations and discussion gets me and the other attendees looking at and thinking about the various vendors’ products, marketing spin, and their points of view.
 I intend to try to remain as objective as possible in my blogs.
 I’ll concede that cool technology gets my attention!